Instructor: Silvia Araoz

 This course is one of four designed for Utah K-12 educators seeking a PE Endorsement.
 This online course will introduce you to basic teaching practices for adapted PE instruction.
 Students will identify techniques to provide competitive and cooperative sport experiences for students with disabilities consistent with their needs, interests, and abilities.
 Attendees will demonstrate competency in understanding the IEP procedure protocol.

-March 16, 2026 to May 4, 2026, Online
+June 30, 2026 to August 25, 2026, Online

 This course is designed for Utah state educators who are seeking a professional educator license through an Alternative Pathway to Professional Educator Licensing (APPEL).
 This course will equip APPEL candidates with the skills and strategies necessary to cultivate a classroom climate that honors and leverages the diverse experiences and backgrounds of all students.
 Emphasizing trauma-informed and restorative practices, participants will learn how to design and maintain a learning environment that prioritizes physical and emotional safety, respects and values differences, and fosters a sense of belonging.